KunalSanghvi/CPT_S-434-Neural-Network-Design-Application/README.md

 # CPT_S-434-Neural-Network-Design-Application
 This repository holds project materials for 'Neural Network Design &amp; Application,' a company-sponsored collaboration with UtopiaTech Pvt.
 Ltd. in India.
 Excludes code due to proprietary information.

+This repository consists of a project proposal, progress report, and final report developed during the course 'Neural Network Design & Application.'
+This project is sponsored by a company.
+I will be collaborating with UtopiaTech Pvt.
+Ltd. in India to address a specific problem statement, which will serve as a component of their final product.
+Due to the proprietary nature of the information involved, the repository does not include the code.